Program: HIF Spring Intern

 During the first year of her MBA, she moved to New York City to start her professional career in the Business Capital of The World, where she worked as a consultant account representative in Manhattan, for Fortune 500 clients.

-The Hungary Initiatives Foundation is a solely charitable 501(c)3 non-profit organization.
+The Hungary Foundation is a solely charitable 501(c)3 non-profit organization.
 The Foundation pursues its mission and goals by supporting Hungarian-American organizations and by supporting programs that strengthen interaction and cooperation between Hungarian and American citizens and institutions.
 In particular, the Foundation is focused on supporting cultural, educational and scholarly activities.
 The Foundation does not participate in political activities, political or election campaigns.